netlest/absences/README.md

 Why I ported it?

 I liked original app for its simplicity and old fashioned look and feel.
-Robert seems no longe maintaining that so I came up with my own Python based version.
+Robert seems no longer maintaining that so I came up with my own Python based version.

 Application supports both PostgreSQL and Sqlite database for storing data.
 Its built with Python Flask and can be easily started on Docker.